-Raid the cupboards for a bottle of crème de cacao and grenadine to shake up this glamorous and zingy cocktail, we prefer ours shaken not stirred.
+Raid the cupboards for a bottle of crème de cacao and grenadine to shake up this glamorous and zingy cocktail.
+We prefer ours shaken, not stirred.

-An oldie but a goldie, in our opinion there is no better way to get to the bottom of a bottle of whisky than with this classic recipe.
+An oldie but a goldie – in our opinion, there is no better way to get to the bottom of a bottle of whisky than with this classic recipe.
 Serve with plenty of ice.

 How to cook with whisky

 Do you have any tips for using up your Christmas spirits?
 Leave a comment below…